Knave-De-Coeur/slotsproject/README.md

 This project was built to be a simple console application.

+Simply type into the console:

-Simply type php artisan play:slots
+php artisan play:slots